Characterization of large energy solutions of the equivariant wave map problem: I: Introduction

+\begin{rem} We note that a threshold result as in Theorem~\ref{main} only makes sense in $\HH_0$.
+Indeed, all initial data in $\HH_1$ have enough energy to blow-up by bubbling off a harmonic map in the sense of Struwe's result in \cite{St}, since $Q$ minimizes the energy in $\HH_1$.
+The same goes for all higher degrees.
+In Section~\ref{sharp} we construct a degree zero wave map which blows up in finite time using the explicit {\em degree one} blow up solutions of Krieger, the fourth author and Tataru.
+This example will also help to illustrate why the twice the energy of the degree one map $Q$ gives the sharp threshold for degree zero maps. \end{rem}

-Furthermore, this result is sharp in $\HH_0$ in sense that $2\E(Q)$ is a true threshold.
-Indeed for all $\de>0$ there exists data $\vec\psi(0) \in \HH_0$ with $\E(\vec\psi) \le 2\E(Q) + \de$, such that $\vec \psi$ blows up in finite time. \end{thm} \begin{rem}Characterizing the possible dynamics at the threshold, $\vec \psi \in \HH_0$, $\E(\vec \psi)=2\E(Q)$ and above $\E(\vec \psi)>2\E(Q)$, remain open questions. \end{rem} \begin{rem} We briefly remark that Theorem~\ref{main} holds with the same assumptions and conclusions for data $\vec \psi \in \HH_{n, n}$ where $\HH_{n, n}$ is defined as in \eqref{Hnm}.
+\begin{rem}Characterizing the possible dynamics at the threshold, $\vec \psi \in \HH_0$, $\E(\vec \psi)=2\E(Q)$ and above $\E(\vec \psi)>2\E(Q)$, remain open questions. \end{rem} \begin{rem} We briefly remark that Theorem~\ref{main} holds with the same assumptions and conclusions for data $\vec \psi \in \HH_{n, n}$ where $\HH_{n, n}$ is defined as in \eqref{Hnm}.
 Indeed, the spaces $\HH_{0}$ and $\HH_{n, n}$ are isomorphic via the map $(\psi_0, \psi_1) \mapsto (\psi_0+n\pi, \psi_1)$.
 Also, we can replace the words ``smooth finite energy data" in Theorem~\ref{main} with just ``finite energy data" using the well-posedness theory for \eqref{cp}, see for example \cite{CKM}. \end{rem} As mentioned above, Theorem~\ref{main} is established by the concentration compactness/rigidity method of the second author and Merle in \cite{KM06} and \cite{KM08}.
 The novel aspect of our implementation of this method lies in the development of a robust rigidity theory for wave maps $\vec U(t)$ with trajectories that are pre-compact in the energy space up to certain time-dependent modulations.
 We note that the following theorem is independent of both the topological class and the energy of the wave map.

 \begin{thm}[Rigidity] Let $\vec{U}(t,r, \om) = ((\psi(t,r), \om), (\dot{\psi}(t, r), 0)) \in \HH$ be a solution to \eqref{cp} and let $I_{\max}(\psi)= (T_-(\psi), T_+(\psi))$ be the maximal interval of existence.
 Suppose that there exists $A_0>0$ and a continuous function $\la : I_{\max} \to [A_0, \infty)$ such that the set